xrchz/contracts/pledge/README.md

 ### totalBought
 `totalBought(uint256 id) → uint256`

+View the total amount of `buyToken` that has been bought by selling `sellToken` for pledging agreement `id`.

 ### totalClaimed
 `totalClaimed(uint256 id) → uint256`

+View the total amount of `buyToken` that has been paid out to pledgers in agreement `id`.

 ### activePledgers
 `activePledgers(uint256 id) → uint256`

+View the total number of pledgers in agreement `id` who have not yet claimed their `buyToken` or refunded their `sellToken`.

 ### pledged
 `pledged(uint256 id, address user) → uint256`

+View the amount of `sellToken` pledged by `user` in agreement `id` that has not yet been refunded or sold.